 ~Dr. William J. Walsh, PhD, Author of Nutrient Power: Heal Your Biochemistry & Heal Your Brain

 Copper, at a healthy level, helps in the release of endorphins that contribute to normal feelings of love and euphoria.
 Ancient cultures made this connection, and manufacturers today of certain copper products use these concepts as a benefit in their marketing, including calling copper a 'love mineral'.
-What they fail to recognize is that the human population today is far more prone to copper toxicity than it was thousands of years ago, and when copper accumulates too much in the body, the reversal of 'love' is created.
-The higher that the bio-unavailable copper level becomes, especially when compounded with adrenal exhaustion, the more that feelings of love are diminished and even numbed... at the same time that the risk for depression, irritability, and even violence increase.
-Excess copper indeed affects the emotions, but not in a warm, loving way that could easily be misinterpreted by the connotation of 'emotional mineral'.
+Where the misinterpretation comes is that the human population today is far more prone to copper toxicity than it was thousands of years ago, and when copper accumulates too much in the body, the beneficial effects reverse, and love can be shattered.
+The higher that the bio-unavailable copper level becomes, especially when compounded with adrenal exhaustion, the more that feelings of love are diminished and numbed... at the same time that the risk for depression, irritability, and even violence increase.
+Meaningful memories may also be affected (due to zinc's effect on the hippocampus), with recall impaired.
+Excess copper indeed affects the emotions, but not always in a loving way that could easily be misinterpreted by the connotation of 'emotional mineral'.

 The dichotomic emotional effect of copper is perfectly summarized in the book 'Energy: How it affects your emotions, your level of achievement, and your entire well-being' , an excerpt from which discussing the destructive role that copper and adrenal burnout play on relationships, is provided on the Adrenals page.